Posted on July 21, 2018

 With nearly 5 times more systems sold, just in the late 80’s and early 90’s, it ‘s easy to see why AtariAge gamers are so outnumbered.

-In high school, it got worse for “gamers”.
-From 1984 until 1988 when I graduated, there was no “video game culture” to speak of.
-Honestly even talking about video games was cause to get your ass-kicked, much less wearing a t-shirt of reading gaming magazine (if those even existed, which for most of the time they did not).
+In high school in the late 80’s, it got worse for “gamers”.
+From 1984 until 1988 when I graduated, there was no “video game culture” to speak of, at least not where I lived.
+Nothing.
+Honestly even talking about video games was cause to get your ass-kicked, much less wearing a t-shirt or reading gaming magazine (if those even existed, which for most of the time they did not).
 If games were discussed at-all, it was even more hidden and more secreted-away than in Jr. High.
-Maybe on the BBS systems we called with our computers and 300 baud modems, chatting with the sysop, or as we traded pirated games on 5.25 inch floppy discs in the back-rooms and dens of our parent’s houses.
+Maybe on the BBS systems we called with our computers on 300 or 1200 baud modems, chatting with the sysop, or as we traded pirated games on 5.25 and 3.5 inch floppy discs in the bedrooms, back-rooms and dens of our parent’s houses.

 And that’s why, whenever I hear “I never got into Atari…but…” I translate that into “I’m a fellow retro gamer, and here is my obsession…”.

 It’s like someone is letting me in, opening their door just a crack so I can see into their world.
-They’ve invited me over to their safe-spot, like the planter or the tree we had in Junior High.
+They’ve invited me over to their safe but vulnerable-spot, like the planter or the tree we had in Junior High.
 It’s the place they feel they can truly be themselves.

 It’s empathy damn it!
 And in a world and a time that is feels so devoid of empathy, I truly appreciate it.